Program overview

 Activities

-Wellbeing in nature - Forest Bathing
+Wellbeing in nature - forest bathing

 There is a growing body of evidence that shows that spending time in nature contributes to our sense of wellbeing.
 Japanese Forest Bathing is a wellness practice that involves mindfulness in nature as a way of promoting mental wellbeing and reducing stress.
 Noticing and slowing down helps promote a sense of calm.
 Students will learn a variety of mindfulness techniques, providing them with practical tools for maintaining their personal wellbeing back in their own school setting.